rasmuswael/Kinematics-Fagprojekt/README.md

 ### How to generate a series of motions:
-In /Generate/Generate.py, select one of the models available in inverse_kinematics/models/.\
+In /Generate/Generate.py, select one of the models available in inverse_kinematics/models/.
+Then, select a motion to get the joint positions from which the rest of the motion is generated.
+Running the script will then generate a motion sequence, which will be saved as a .amc file.

+### References
+The code which interprets the .amc files was kindly borrowed from https://github.com/CalciferZh/AMCParser and later rewritten in order to be compatible with pyTorch - based gradient descent.